 What To Serve With Blackened Shrimp

-- Vegetables: Serve them over this fresh zucchini succotash during the summer, or alongside our sautéed zucchini and squash, skillet fried corn, or roasted broccoli.
+Craving something fresher?
+Serve them over this fresh zucchini succotash during the summer, or alongside our sautéed zucchini and squash, skillet fried corn, or roasted broccoli.
+Or, toss them on top of our wilted lettuce salad or shaved brussel sprouts salad!

 Blackened Shrimp